vaibhavselkar/fast-prototyping/README.md

 - **No guessing from raw data** — Pandas pre-computes every aggregation (totals, averages, rankings, QoQ growth rates) before the LLM sees anything.
 The LLM reasons over real numbers, not raw rows.
 - **Insights are pre-flagged** — the data engine automatically labels ALERT / WARN / CRITICAL / POSITIVE signals before the question is even asked, so the LLM has business context baked in.
-- **Strict system prompt** — the LLM is instructed to: cite the exact data section it is drawing from, show numbers side by side when comparing, and explicitly say "I don't have enough data" when a question is out of scope.
+- **Strict system prompt** — the LLM is instructed to show numbers side by side when comparing, and explicitly say "I don't have enough data" when a question is out of scope.
 It cannot make up figures.
-- **Source citations** — every answer in the UI shows which data sections were used (e.g. "REP SCORECARD", "TERRITORY SCORECARD"), so the user can verify the reasoning.
 - **Scoped knowledge** — the LLM only knows what the dataset contains.
 It will not hallucinate competitor data or external market figures.

 ### Step 6 — Verification Layer (`data_engine.py`)